top of page

 Install VS Code via Download

-1. Go to this site and download Visual Studio Code (VS Code).
-Download Visual Studio Code - Mac, Linux, Windows
+1. Go to this site and download Visual Studio Code (VS Code): Download Visual Studio Code - Mac, Linux, Windows.

 3. Open VS Code from the Start menu if it isn't already open.

-4. Click the Use AI Features
+4. Click on Use AI Features.

-5. Click Continue with GitHub to authenticate
+5. Click Continue with GitHub to authenticate.

 7. Click the button to Authorize VS Code.